Boston Marathon bombing: Local reactions

 Five years after the bombing, The Boston Globe reported all of the items from the memorials were being housed in a climate controlled environment, free of charge, by the storage company, Iron Mountain in Northborough, Massachusetts.
 Some of the items are also being stored in Boston's city archives in West Roxbury.

-Boston University established a scholarship in honor of Lü Lingzi, a student who died in the bombing.
-University of Massachusetts Boston did the same in honor of alumna and bombing victim Krystle Campell.
+Boston University established a scholarship in honor of Lu Lingzi, a student who died in the bombing.
+University of Massachusetts Boston did the same in honor of alumna and bombing victim Krystle Campbell.

 The Massachusetts Institute of Technology established a scholarship, and erected a large abstract environmental sculpture outdoors called the Sean Collier Memorial, both in memory of slain MIT Police officer Sean Collier.
 The open-arched monolithic stone enclosure was proposed, designed, funded, fabricated, and installed on campus in less than two years after the bombing, and formally unveiled on April 29, 2015.

 One study conducted by the Institute for Public Service at Suffolk University in Boston, Massachusetts, recorded the mental health and emotional response of various survivors, for three years following the bombing.
 In doing so, it reviewed the kinds of aid that were available in local hospitals and offered advice on how a person or community may be healed.
 This study also mentions that after recognizing the downgraded media coverage of people in the city being killed or injured on a daily basis, the city of Boston "applied for and received a grant from The Rockefeller Foundation to be part of their 100 resilient cities network and to develop a cross cutting resilience strategy".

 However, there was rising anti-Muslim sentiment online and locally in the weeks following the bombing, causing distress in the local Muslim community and making some afraid to leave their homes.

 Three stone pillars lit by abstract sculptural bronze lighting columns memorializing three victims were installed at the two separate bombing sites on August 19, 2019.
 Two bronze sidewalk bricks were installed to memorialize police officers killed in the aftermath, and cherry trees were planted nearby to bloom each April.

 The Catholic bishops of Massachusetts opposed the death penalty for terrorist bomber Dzhokhar Tsarnaev, citing the need to build a culture of life.